-Transient— the sandbox is being brought up, you can't use it for development yet
+Transient— appears grayed out, the sandbox is being brought up, and you can't use it for development yet.

-Running— everything is working normally and you can use this sandbox for your development
+Running— everything is working correctly and you can use this sandbox for your development.

-Debuggable— the sandbox has errored and you can't use this sandbox for development, but you can use it to find out why it errored
+Debuggable— the sandbox encountered an error and you can't use it for development.
+You can use the sandbox to find what triggered the error.

-Errored— the sandbox has fatally errored and you can't use this sandbox at all
+Errored— the sandbox encountered an error and you can't use it.

 For both the Debuggable and Errored states, you'll see a bug icon like the below: